tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - MHC binding platform composed of 2 domains from single heavy α-chain (HC) for MHCI and from two chains for MHCII (α-chain and β-chain), 2 domains form β-sheet as base and 2 α-helices on top that have space between them to accommodate a peptide chain
  - 2 membrane-proximal immunoglobulin domains support peptide-binding unit
  - MHCI binding groove can accomodate ~8-10 residue peptide, ~13-25 residue peptide for MHCII
+# Mechanisms and biomarkers of immune-related adverse events in gastric cancer
+ - blocking CTLA-4 can induce activation of autoreactive T ells via depletion of Tregs (express CTLA-4), stimulation of B cells to produce autoantibodies
+ - blocking CTLA-4/PD-1 may lead to expansion and activation of pre-existing tissue-resident memory T cells
+ - irAE biomarkers in gastric cancer: HLA-DR15 (higher with irAEs, perhaps via IL-17), neutrophil/platelet to lymphocyte ratios (NLR, PLR, inflammatory markers of poor prognosis and irAE development)
+ - managing irAEs: corticosteroids/immunosuppression
 # Mechanisms of immune-related adverse events during the treatment of cancer with immune checkpoint inhibitors
 ## Abstract
  - mechanisms leading to irAEs are likely similar to those promoting anti-tumor responses (expansion of T cell repertoire)